Penn Dixie’s #1 Member Benefit

-- Please do not park in front of our gate or in the driveway itself.
+- Do not park in front of our gate or in the driveway itself.
 We recommend locking your vehicle and taking valuable items with you.

-- The small gate to the right of the main gate is reserved for member access.
-Contact Executive Director Dr. Phil Stokes (firstname.lastname@example.org) for the gate code.
+- The small gate to the right of the main gate is reserved for members.

 - We strive to minimize potential hazards to our guests but fossil collecting is inherently physically challenging.
-Please observe our rules and safety signs.
 When you enter the park, you do so at your own risk.

 - Stone throwing is also prohibited.
-Please remind your young family members who will constantly face this temptation.
+Please warn your young family members who will constantly face this temptation.

 - Members are discouraged from climbing on piles of rocks which are slippery, unstable, or otherwise hazardous.
 Rocks and sediment are incredibly slippery when wet.
 Young members should be especially careful to not run on piles of rocks, or to accidentally dislodge a rock which could fall and injure someone below.